dwijy-piggy/Merriam-Webster-Automation/README.md

-# Merriam-Webster-Solvers
+# Merriam-Webster-Automation
-This repository contains solvers for some games on the Merriam-Webster website.
+Automations for games on the Merriam-Webster website.

 Instructions for using scripts: